git-leaf/passphrase-ua/docs/prd.md

 - Multiple generation methods for different use cases

 ### Inspiration
-After learning about the Diceware method created by Arnold G. Reinhold, we noticed the lack of Ukrainian dictionary support.
-We set out to build comprehensive Ukrainian Diceware dictionaries and develop a modern web application to showcase and utilize them.
+After learning about the Diceware method created by Arnold G. Reinhold, we noticed the lack of Ukrainian wordlist support.
+We set out to build comprehensive Ukrainian Diceware wordlists and develop a modern web application to showcase and utilize them.

 ### Key Differentiators
-- **First Ukrainian Diceware implementation** with 3+ dictionaries of different sizes
+- **First Ukrainian Diceware implementation** with 3+ wordlists of different sizes
 - **Completely client-side** — no server-side generation or data transmission
 - **Modern, accessible UI** built with Next.js and shadcn/ui
 - **Extensible architecture** for adding new generation methods and languages